MercuryWorkshop/anuraOS/documentation/Anura-API.md

 AnuraOS provides some preinstalled libraries to help streamline the development experience.
 This includes the browser library as shown above, along with the anura persistence library and the file picker.

+You can find the documentation for the preinstalled libraries [here](./appdevt.md#system-libraries).

 ## anura.x86

 This API provides access to Anura's x86 backend; Which is used to create PTYs, write directly to serial terminals (not recommended) or access v86 itself.